lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 }
 ```

-The format of each descriptor set must me defined by a descriptor set layout.
+The format of each descriptor set must be defined by a descriptor set layout.
 The layout will be something very dependent on the specific data structures that we will use in our shaders.
 However, we will create an abstract class to avoid repeating the cleanup method and to store its handle:

 ```java
 package org.vulkanb.eng.graph.vk;